aschinchon/pleasing-ratio-project/files/project.md

 Fechners's experiment was simpler than this one: he presented just ten rectangles to 82 students.
 Then he asked each of them to choose the most pleasing one and obtained revealing discoveries I will not explain here since would cause bias in my experiment.

-Even my experiment is absolutely inspired by his own one, there are some differences.
-I can explore a bigger set of ratios doing an A/B test and I introduce the option *I'm not sure*.
-It makes this one a bit more complex and richer.
+Although my experiment is absolutely inspired in Fechner’s one, there is a important difference: I can explore a bigger set of ratios doing an A/B test.
+This makes this one a bit richer.

 The experiment has also interesting technical features: the use of `shinydashboard` package to arrange the App, the use of `shinyjs` package to add javaScript to refresh page when use choose to play again, to save votes in a text file and to read it to visualize results.